 Option to remind about cart items and create a wishlist

 Very often users are browsing an online store not to buy, but to research for a later purchase.
-They might even add items to the cart to see the entire cost, shipping options, etc. Naturally, they are going to abandon the cart this time and going to comeback later.
+They might even add items to the cart to see the entire cost, shipping options, etc. Naturally, they are going to abandon the cart this time and going to come back later.
 You can send timely reminders informing them about items in the cart.
-In a lot of cases, this will help to improve conversions on your store.
+In a lot of cases, this will help to improve conversions to your store.

 Exit intent popup and cart notifications

 Cart abandonment is somewhat of a natural phenomenon on eCommerce sites.
-This is because not all visitors come to your site with the intend to purchase.
-However, it presents a great opportunity for real time promotional strategies as these visitors are on your site.
+This is because not all visitors come to your site with the intent to purchase.
+However, it presents a great opportunity for real-time promotional strategies as these visitors are on your site.
 There are several tools that you can make use of to improve conversion rate and reduce cart abandonment.
-Hope this article has provide you with some actionable tips to recover WooCommerce abandoned cart.
+Hope this article has provided you with some actionable tips to recover WooCommerce abandoned cart.
 If you wish to share a specific strategy that worked on your site, please leave a comment.